 |Trade vendors ($20,000 @ 0 percent)||$0|

 |Adjusted capital charge||$50,000|

-Trade vendors: The trade vendors provide debt — $20,000 for this example — but the firm doesn’t have to pay a charge to those creditors.
+Trade vendors: The trade vendors provide debt but the firm doesn’t have to pay a charge to those creditors.
 In effect, any implicit charge that the firm pays to trade vendors is already counted in the amount that you pay those vendors for the products or services that they supply.
 So that portion of the capital charge is zero.

 Bank loan: This $100,000 bank loan charges 10 percent.
 That bank loan, then, carries a $10,000 capital charge.
 In other words, in order to use the bank’s capital, the business pays $10,000 a year.

 Owner’s equity: This final component of the capital charge is what the business owes the owners.
 The owner’s equity capital charge is shown as $40,000.
-This capital charge is calculated by multiplying a cost of capital percentage, 20 percent, times the owner’s equity (20 percent of $200,000 equals $40,000).
+(This is the same $40,000 capital charge discussed earlier in the chapter.)
+This capital charge is calculated by multiplying a cost of capital percentage, 20 percent, by the owner’s equity (20 percent of $200,000 equals $40,000).
 The adjusted capital charge, therefore, equals $50,000.

-In other words, when you are looking at paying all the capital sources of return (whether in the form of interest or dividends), you not only have the $50,000 of net income, you also have the $10,000 of interest expense.
+In other words, when you’re looking at paying all the capital sources of return (whether in the form of interest or dividends), you have not only the $50,000 of net income, but also the $10,000 of interest expense.
 Does that make sense?

 Finally, there’s a pot of money left over at the end to pay creditors and owners.
-And the pot of money includes both the $10,000 of interest expense and the $50,000 of net income.
+And that pot of money, as shown on the income statement, includes both the $10,000 of interest expense and the $50,000 of net income.

 After you’ve figured out an all-encompassing cost of capital and an adjusted income amount, you can calculate the EVA in the usual way.
 In this example, you use the following formula: